jakzal/zalas.eu/_posts/2011-07-04-creating-parametrized-command-line-scripts-in-php-with-symfony2-console-component.markdown

 Arguments and options are used to parametrize and alter behavior of commands.

 We'll modify our simple HelloWorld command to accept name as an argument.
-We'll output it to the screen.  "-_-more_" option will make that additional message is displayed.
+We'll output it to the screen.  "--more" option will make that additional message is displayed.

 Arguments and options can be declared with the _addArgument()_ and _addOption()_ Command methods.
 We can make them optional or required, give description and default values.